JosefoDEV/git_practice/python/README.md

 # Python

-## This directory contains usefull information about python language
+This directory contains usefull information about python language

+## list.py

-## list.py contains introduction how to create list in python.
+Contains introduction how to create list in python.
 It also contains another usefull information for appending items to list.
-Creating combined list using ''zip'' function.
-Also ''range'' function is documented with various examples.
+Creating combined list using **zip** function.
+Also **range** function is documented with various examples.